sarrah-basta/wasmedge-wasinn-mediapipe-facedet-demo/README.md

 > Note: After the `TENSORFLOWLITE` encoding added into the wasi-nn crate, we'll update this example to use the newer version.

 ## Build
-> Note : Currently the output WASM file is directly provided for testing instead of source code.
-Hence, steps from run can directly be followed

 Compile the source code to WebAssembly: